JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Dataset Construction

 \textbf{Natural language complexity.} Human language is complex.
 Statements and arguments of similar meanings can be presented in a variety of ways.
 Therefore, it is insufficient for models to reason solely with symbols, \textit{e.g.} $x$ and $y$, and basic natural language sentences, \textit{e.g.} “Some birds are yellow.”; they must be capable of reasoning with real-world vocabulary and diverse sentence structures to be useful in practical contexts.

-We measure natural language complexity with (i) reading difficulty, as measured by the Flesch-Kincard readability test \citep{kincaid1975derivation}, and (ii) lexical diversity, as measured by vocabulary \& domain size.
+We measure natural language complexity with (i) reading difficulty, as measured by the Flesch-Kincaid Grade Level test \citep{kincaid1975derivation}, and (ii) lexical diversity, as measured by vocabulary \& domain size.
+For (i), the score is presented as a U.S. grade level; the higher the score, the harder the text is to read.
+Scores greater than 12 should be used to compare the relative difficulty between benchmarks, with higher scores indicating relatively greater textual complexity.
 A domain is defined as any topic of interest, such as golf, computers, or traveling; Vocabulary size refers to the number of unique words in the dataset.
 Given the difficulty of quantitatively capturing linguistic complexity, Appendix \ref{app:nl-complexity-sample} also shows text samples of each benchmark, representative of their complexity.

 As shown in Table \ref{table:complexity}, existing synthetic datasets have low natural language complexity, while human-written datasets, such as FOLIO and LogiQA 2.0, exhibit significantly higher complexity.
 This is expected since synthetic datasets translate symbols in formal logic into natural language using limited templates of sentence structures and vocabulary lists.
-For example, in ProofWriter, a typical sentence follows the format "All dogs are (not) red.".
+For example, in ProofWriter, a typical sentence follows the format ``All dogs are (not) red.".
 The linguistic patterns of human-written datasets, in contrast, are bound only by human creativity.
 Despite being synthetic, JustLogic, achieves natural language complexity on par with manually curated datasets, due to its comprehensive selection of expressions and the use of GenericsKB-Best as the source of sentences.

 \textbf{Argument complexity.} Argument complexity refers to the diversity of argument structures used in the dataset.
 A sufficiently high argument complexity is important because humans use a range of argument forms to reason, beyond just conditionals and modus ponens.
 Moreover, a real-world argument is typically composed of multiple argument forms, due to the inherent complexity of real-life scenarios.